 The psychology of self is the study of either the cognitive and affective representation of one’s identity or the subject of experience.
 The earliest formulation of the self in modern psychology derived from the distinction between the self as I, the subjective knower, and the self as Me, the object that is known.
 Current views of the self in psychology position the self as playing an integral part in human motivation, cognition, affect, and social identity.

-- 2,167,886 all-time users
+- 3,340,829 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years

 - 6 Key Attitudes and Behaviors of Successful Leaders